oracle/oracle-database-operator/docs/sharding/provisioning/system_sharding/ssharding_provisioning_by_cloning_db_gold_image_in_same_ad.md

 This use case applies when you are cloning from a Block Volume, and you can clone _only_ in the same availability domain (AD).
 The result is that the cloned shard database PODs can be created _only_ in the same AD where the Gold Image Block Volume is present.

-Choosing this option takes substantially less time during the Oracle Database Sharding Topology setup.
+Choosing this option takes substantially less time during the Oracle Globally Distributed Database Topology setup.

 **NOTE** For this step, the Persistent Volume that has the Oracle Database Gold Image is identified using its OCID.